mdshahil33/first-demo/README.md

 # first-demo
-this is ,y first git repository
+this is my first git repository